-71.4% of sales reps say that only 50% or fewer of their initial prospects turn out to be a good fit.
+However, not all leads are good.
+According to one recent study, 71.4% of sales reps say that only 50% or fewer of their initial prospects turn out to be a good fit.

+Lack of budget for your solution.
 If they don’t have the budget, you might be tempted to offer discounts.
 But the more you do this, the more revenue you lose.

+Lack of fit with your product.
 If they like your product, but need you to add multiple features just for them to purchase it, they probably aren’t the best fit.

-If they’re ghosting you, there’s a chance they don’t like to say ‘no.’ If you’ve tried sales objections tactics to restart the conversations and they’re still quiet, you should drop the lead—at least until the next quarter.
+Avoiding your calls and ignoring emails.
+If they’re ghosting you, there’s a chance they don’t like to say ‘no.’ If you’ve tried sales objections tactics to restart the conversations and they’re still quiet, you should drop the lead, —at least until the next quarter.

-Finally, if they don’t have the power to actually buy your solution, you can look for decision makers in the organization, but there’s no need to keep pursuing this particular person.
+Lack of power to make a purchase decision.
+If they don’t have the power to actually buy your solution, you can look for decision-makers in the organization, but there’s no need to keep pursuing this particular person.